silentorb/marloth-story/books/fairytale/part3.md

 then went back to his work, muttering something derogatory about a bed full of women.

 "Never mind then." said Miss Perrywinkle.
-"Clearly he has no sense of manners."
+"Clearly he has no manners."

 "Here it is!" said Samantha, pointing at the open book.
 "Here's the passage about the sea!
 See right here?
 The doll says 'Ahoy mate!'"